nsrau/azure-docs.it-it/articles/azure-stack/user/azure-stack-kv-sample-app.md

 Write-Host 'Please log into your Azure Stack user environment' -foregroundcolor Green

 $tenantARM = "https://management.local.azurestack.external"
-$aadTenantName = "PLEASE FILL THIS IN WITH YOUR AAD TENANT NAME.
+$aadTenantName = "FILL THIS IN WITH YOUR AAD TENANT NAME.
 FOR EXAMPLE: myazurestack.onmicrosoft.com"

 # Configure the Azure Stack operator’s PowerShell environment.
 Add-AzureRMEnvironment `